Do You Know When Someone Is Lying to You?

 Lie spotting is about getting back to truth.
 The way we teach human lie detection is not about teaching you to pick people’s behavior apart or point fingers at liars.
 It is about arming you with scientific principles to help you have more honest interactions, better communication and more trustworthy relationships.

-Lie detection is a complex science–I have a four hour course on the subject!
+Lie detection is a complex science–I have a 3-day intensive course on the subject!
 But, here I will try to break down for you the basics of how it works.

 Step One: Baselining